Semantic Network Interpretation: Bayesian Inference Framework

-$p(f_i|x_k, t_j)$ measures the likelihood of the image $x_k$ and the attribute $t_j$ is the reason for filter $f_i$'s activation.
-We assume $f_i$ is conditionally independent to $t_j$ given $x_k$:
+We use $x^{t}$ to represent images containing $t$ in their attribute list.
+According to Eqn~\ref{eq:2} and Eqn~\ref{eq:3}, images without attribute $t$ are zeroed out, so we have $p(f|t) \propto \sum_j p(f|x_j^{t}, t)$. $p(f|x_j^{t}, t)$ measures the likelihood that the image $x_j^{t}$ and the attribute $t$ are the reason for filter $f$'s activation. $f$ is conditionally independent of $t$ given $x_j^{t}$:

-where $\sigma$ is the normalization function and $\phi(f_k (x_i))$ is the global pooling layer output.
-The strength of the feature map measures how likely an image can activate a filter.
-This approximation neglects the fact that when an image activates a filter, the feature map favors certain attributes than others.
-For example, if the $f_i(x_k)$ highlights the head area of a bird, attributes related to "head", "beak" or "eyes" should be assigned with higher probabilities than attributes related to "wings" and "feet".
-This naive approximation though assigns equal probability to every visual attribute.
-This approximation actually works decently, as the joint consensus of all input images highlights the true attributes and suppresses false ones.
-One way to associate the spatial distribution of the feature map with corresponding visual attribute is to exploit other forms of annotations like keypoints or part segmentation.
-If the feature map overlaps highly with certain part segmentation, higher probability will assigned to the corresponding visual attributes.
-This approach is dependent on additional forms of human annotations and hinders the generalization of the proposed algorithm, so it's not used in this paper.
+where $\phi(f(x_j^{t}))$ is the global pooling layer output for input $x_j^{t}$ and filter $f$, which measures how likely an image will activate a filter.
+To summarize, the posterior probability that attribute $t$ is the reason that filter $f$ activates is given by:

-$p(x_k | t_j)$ measures the likelihood that $t_j$ is an attribute of image $x_k$.
-It takes 1 when $t_j$ is in the attribute list of $x_k$ and 0 otherwise:
+The approximation that $p(f | x_j^{t}, t) = p(f|x_j^{t})$ neglects the fact that when an image activates a filter, the feature map favors certain attributes over others.
+For example, if $f(x_j)$ highlights the head area of a bird, attributes related to ``head'', ``beak'' or ``eyes'' should be assigned with higher probabilities than attributes related to ``wings'' and ``feet''.
+Although this approximation assigns equal probability to all visual attributes inside an image, it actually works quite well in practice, as the joint consensus of all input images boosts true attributes and suppresses false ones.
+Note that the proposed method can easily adapt to datasets with other forms of annotations like keypoints or part segmentation.
+Higher probability can be assigned to the visual attributes associated with a part when the feature activation map overlaps highly with its segmentation mask.